Environmental Advisory Board

 - Supports the City of Raleigh's Annual Environmental Awards program.

-From left: Larry Larson, Keith Karlsson, Donna Coleman, Harry Johnson, Jenny Sebley, Mickey Fanney, Laurel Varnado, Tommy Craven and Benson Kirkman (not pictured).
+From left: Larry Larson, Keith Karlsson, Donna Coleman, Jenny Sebley, Mickey Fanney, Laurel Varnado, Tommy Craven.
+Dave Toms and Benson Kirkman are not pictured.

 - Donna Coleman

 - Jenny Sebley